 - The House fandom's name for the Thirteen-Foreman pairing, Foreteen (or Fourteen), was actually used by House himself.

 - Another one picked up and spoken by House himself was the fan term "ducklings" to refer to whichever 3+ doctors are working on his team.

-- Originally, The X-Files character was named "Cigarette-Smoking Man" in the scripts.
+- Originally, The X-Files: Fight the Future character was named "Cigarette-Smoking Man" in the scripts.
 But no one ever called him by name.
 So the fans started calling him "Cancer Man".
 By Season 3, so did Mulder.

 - In LOST, fans gave the smoke monster the nickname 'Smokey'.
 In season 6, Sawyer referred to him by this name (justified by the fact that Sawyer gives everyone creative nicknames).

 - Star Trek: Enterprise: The mysterious figure pulling the evil strings was never identified and given a name, so the Star Trek reviewer SF Debris then gave him the name Future Guy.
 The fanbase picked it up, and then the creators of the show also used it.
-The only problem is, it was derived from sarcasm as pointed out in his (video version) "Broken Bow" review: "How sad is it when the master villain's name is derived from sarcasm?"
+The only problem is, as pointed out in his (video version) "Broken Bow" review: "How sad is it when the master villain's name is derived from sarcasm?"